Waves have a lot of energy

 Source: Adapted from National Energy Education Development Project (NEED) (public domain)

-.
-The U.S. Department of Energy's Marine and Hydrokinetic Technology Database provides information on marine and hydrokinetic renewable energy, in the U.S. and around the world.
+The U.S. Department of Energy's Marine and Hydrokinetic Technology Database provides information on marine and hydrokinetic renewable energy, in the United States and around the world.